Catastrophe Insurance: Transferring Insurance Risks to Investors

 Industry Loss Warranties

 Industry loss warranties (ILW) are another form of security that is much like a reinsurance contract but the payments are based on an industry loss index rather than the issuing insurer's loss.
 Using an industry index rather than the insurer's own loss gives greater confidence to investors that the return of the bond or security cannot be manipulated by the insurance company.
 Whether the ILW will pay depends on a trigger, usually a certain amount of total industry loss due to a catastrophic event.
 For instance, a trigger might be $50 billion of industrywide loss from a windstorm, as determined by a particular index.
 Indexes generally only cover specific perils in specific geographic regions.
-Moreover, indexes generally have a reporting threshold, so they will not include losses below a certain amount.
+Moreover, indexes generally have a reporting threshold, so they will not include losses below the threshold.
 So that the index can be calculated sooner, liability losses are also usually excluded, since it can take many years to determine total losses due to liability.
 Generally, losses due to liability will be greater for man-made disasters rather than natural disasters.
 Losses may not include losses suffered by captives, since most captives provide insurance only to their parent companies.

 The sources of information, or the methods or calculations used to arrive at the index for most indexes are not publicly revealed, so it is not generally known whether defense costs and/or loss adjustment expenses are included in calculating total losses.
 ILW contracts also have different reporting periods: some report only once and some report more frequently during a given duration after the loss event, such as 36 months after the initial loss event.
 The ILW contract will only pay if the loss exceeds the trigger within the reporting period.